-The data cut-off date for harm results was June 6, 2023 (i.e., a 36-month data cut-off).
-Harms results at the 24-month data cut-off were generally consistent.
+The data cut-off date for harm results was June 6, 2023 (i.e., 36-month data cut-off).
+Harms results at the 24-month data cut-off were in general consistent.

-At 36 months postinfusion of etranacogene dezaparvovec, all patients had at least 1 TEAEs.
+At 36 months post infusion of etranacogene dezaparvovec, all patients had at least 1 TEAEs.
 The system organ classes with the highest incidence of reported TEAEs were infections and infestations (87.0%), followed by musculoskeletal and connective tissue disorders (72.2%) and general disorders and administration site conditions (59.3%).
-The TEAEs reported in more than 20% of the safety population of HOPE-B were arthralgia (44.4%), headache (33.3%), nasopharyngitis (27.8%), fatigue (27.8%), ALT increased (24.1%), and back pain (22.2%).
+The TEAEs reported in > 20% of the safety population of HOPE-B were arthralgia (44.4%), headache (33.3%), nasopharyngitis (27.8%), fatigue (27.8%), ALT increased (24.1%), and back pain (22.2%).
 During the lead-in period (excluding discontinuers), 68.5% patients experienced at least 1 TEAEs.
 The system organ classes with the highest incidence of reported TEAEs were infections and infestations (35.2%), followed by musculoskeletal and connective tissue disorders (22.2%) and gastrointestinal disorders (13.0%).
-The only adverse event (AE) reported in more than 10% of the patients was nasopharyngitis (14.8%).
+The only AE reported in > 10% of the patients was nasopharyngitis (14.8%).

-At 36 months postinfusion of etranacogene dezaparvovec, 27.8% of the safety population had at least 1 serious adv TESAEs.
-The TESAEs most frequently reported in the system organ classes were infections and infestations (7.4%, consisting of 5 events: biloma infection, COVID-19, cellulitis, device-related infection, diverticulitis intestinal hemorrhagic) and musculoskeletal and connective tissue disorders (5.6%, consisting of 3 events: hemarthrosis, musculoskeletal chest pain, osteoarthritis).
+At 36 months post infusion of etranacogene dezaparvovec, 27.8% of the safety population had at least 1 serious adv TESAEs.
+The TESAEs most frequently reported in the system organ classes were infections and infestations (7.4%, consisting of 5 events: biloma infected, COVID-19, cellulitis, device related infection, diverticulitis intestinal hemorrhagic) and musculoskeletal and connective tissue disorders (5.6%, consisting of 3 events: hemarthrosis, musculoskeletal chest pain, osteoarthritis).
 During the lead-in period (excluding discontinuers), 7.4% of the patients experienced TESAEs, of which 5.6% were reported in the system organ classes of musculoskeletal and connective tissue disorders.

-One patient discontinued the study drug infusion due to an event of hypersensitivity after approximately 10% of the full dose of the study drug was administered; this patient did not have FIX expression.
-One patient died due to a fatal event of cardiogenic shock 464 days (approximately 15 months) postinfusion of etranacogene dezaparvovec.
-According to the product monograph,2 the patient, with numerous cardiovascular and urologic risk factors, aged 75 at screening, died of urosepsis and cardiogenic shock at month 15 postdose (at age 77 years), an event determined not treatment-related.
+One patient discontinued study drug infusion due to an event of hypersensitivity after approximately 10% of the full dose of study drug was administered; this patient did not have FIX expression.
+One patient died due to a fatal event of cardiogenic shock 464 days (approximately 15 months) post infusion of etranacogene dezaparvovec.
+According to the product monograph,2 the patient, with numerous cardiovascular and urologic risk factors, aged 75 at screening, died of urosepsis and cardiogenic shock at month 15 post-dose (at age 77 years), an event determined not treatment-related.

-Postinfusion of etranacogene dezaparvovec, the ALT increase occurred in 24.1% (13/54) of the patients, followed by AST increased (16.7%, 9/54), anemia (9.3%, 5/54), and infusion related reaction (5.6%, 3/54).
+Post infusion of etranacogene dezaparvovec, ALT increased occurred in 24.1% (13/54) of the patients, followed by AST increased (16.7%, 9/54), anemia (9.3%, 5/54), and infusion related reaction (5.6%, 3/54).
 Only 1 patient had anemia during the lead-in period when receiving FIX prophylaxis.